MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/initializing-wmi-support-in-your-driver.md

 ---
-title: Initializing WMI Support in Your Driver
+title: Initializing WMI Support in your Driver
 description: Initializing WMI Support in Your Driver
 keywords:
 - WMI WDK KMDF , initializing support